kajalchandra/netflix-gpt/vite-project/src/README.md

 -make api call
 -add the movie data in redux store
 -make custom hook for api call of addNowPlayingMovies
+- create movieSlice
+updated the store with movie data
+-Planning for mainContianer & secondary container fetch data for trailer video
+-update store with Trailer Video Data
+- Embedded the youtube video and make it autoplay&mute -added Tailwind classes to make mainContainer look awesome

 # Features
 - Login/Sign Up